 - 1. It has many skills and is applicable and interesting for all ages. - 2.
 It has most educational profit. - 3.
 It is best sport for duration of children' growth and juvenile. - 4.
 It is pleasurable and interesting for children and juveniles. - 5.
-It is a little risk sport with the least possible physical damage. - 6.
-It could be done individually or collectively.

-7. With rhythmic music is most influence.
-(Public sport federation regulation, 2010).
+It is a little risk sport with least possible physical damage. - 6.
+It could be played individually or collectively. - 7.
+With rhythmic music is most influence [2].

 The relation between motional activity and comprehension has been studied by many growth scientists.
 They suggested some theories about motional - sensational activity.
-As an example, currently a theory which is called "systems new theory" is the base of researches for studying balance and motion.
-According to this theory, ability to hold and control body in the space is a product of complicated interference that takes place between muscular, skeletal and neural systems.
-Significance of each system is various according to the goal of that motion and environment condition [18].
-Theories such as neural organization by Delakuta (1996), sensational integration by Abrous (1972 [1]) and sensational - motional by Kefart (1971); all of them believe that both cognition and comprehension phenomena have a common goal and for improving mental performances of student, motional ability of student should be developed.
-[2].
+As an example, currently a theory which is called "systems theory" is the base of researches for investigating balance and motion.
+According to this theory, ability to hold and control body in the space is a product of complicated interference that takes place between muscular, skeletal and neurotic systems.
+Significance of each system is various according to the goal of that motion and environment condition [3].
+Theories such as neurotic organization by Delakuta (1996), sensational integration by Abrous (1972) and sensational - motional theory by Kefart (1971); all of them believe that both cognition and comprehension phenomena have a common goal and for improving mental performances of student, motional ability of student should be developed [4].
 Pine and Isax (2002) argue that any motion that is done by an individual, he/she involved in a sensational - motional process.
-Payne and Isaacs (2002) argue that when an individual perform any motion he/she involves itself in sensational - motional.
-Process of sensational - motional abilities is intuitive and extends with voluntary motions.
-Physical education Scholars believe that all voluntary motional activities may not affect cognitional learning procedure, but special abilities such as agility, balance and flexibility have common aspects that affect progress and improvement of sensational abilities[12].
-Specialists defined balance as a state of organs equilibrium between opposite forces [8].
-Therefore, investigation the effect of gaming on sensational - motional growth has a special significance as an aspect of general growth.
-About value of sensational - motional abilities, Megel (1979) argue that recognition of these abilities empower instructor or teacher to learn theoretical background of performing these skills and use them during physical activities for improving and modifying sensational - motional skills and extending sport abilities.
-These efforts leads to children have a proper corporeal growth.
-It should be mentioned that for successfully performing skills and motions, difference between individuals in sensational - motional abilities should be regarded [8].
-Therefore, teachers and instructors can determine their balance ability of their students by sensational - motional tests that this balance is cornerstone of all sport and physical activities, thereby specify their deficiencies and if needed obviate them.
-Because lack of motional exercises during growth period leads to unrecoverable influences, Tanavarz give this opportunity to students to practice sensational - motional abilities, govern their environment and rely on their abilities.
-Attending physical education individually or collectively in all sections in physical education sessions of schools prepare them to extend their abilities.